dcbrwn/stick/README.md

 ## Caveats

 - `match` and `repeat` directives, render into `<s-container>` element.
 This helps to easily and cheaply swap rendered content and cache it.
 The container has `display: contents` so it's not represented in the render tree.
 The problem is that this interferes with flex/grid layouts and CSS selectors.
+- By default `observable` can be observed only once.
+If you need multiple observers, use `broadcast`.
+This is done to improve performance of piped observables.
+Although this might change in the future.

 ## TODO